slideflow/slideflow/docs-source/source/training.rst

 - **Self-supervised pretraining**: Contrastive pretraining with or without labels (e.g. `SimCLR <https://arxiv.org/abs/2002.05709>`_).
 - **Generative adversarial networks**: Models trained to create synthetic images, with optional class conditioning (e.g. `StyleGAN2/3 <https://arxiv.org/abs/1912.04958>`_).

-In this section, we will walk through the process of training a weakly supervised tile-based model. :ref:`Multi-instance learning (MIL) <clam>`, :ref:`self-supervised pretraining <simclr>`, and :ref:`generative adversarial networks (GAN) <stylegan>` are described in other sections.
+In this section, we will walk through the process of training a weakly supervised tile-based model. :ref:`Multi-instance learning (MIL) <clam_mil>`, :ref:`self-supervised pretraining <simclr>`, and :ref:`generative adversarial networks (GAN) <stylegan>` are described in other sections.

 Prepare hyperparameters
 ***********************